We accelerate the evolution of education towards a new paradigm of well-being.

 Globally, 7 of the 10 leading causes of deaths are chronic diseases, -heart disease, cancer, stroke, COPD, Alzheimer’s/dementia, asthma, diabetes, and kidney disease.
 Together, they accounted for 74% of the 55,625,000 total global deaths in 2019.
 Of this number, 2.2 million deaths were young people ages 5-24 (38,000 North America; 40,000 Europe), 43% being adolescents.
 In 2015, the World Health Organization agreed to the United Nations Sustainable Development Goals (SDGs) as a global call-to-action to guarantee that all people enjoy health, peace and prosperity.
 Goal #4 is to by 2030, reduce by one third, premature mortality from noncommunicable diseases (chronic disease) through prevention and treatment and the promotion of mental health and well-being.
 As of 2021, the health goals are not proceeding in the positive direction they had hoped.
 Preventing chronic disease through the promotion of well-being is a top priority for us!
 The education environment is critical in shifting this epidemic to end preventable deaths so children and young people grow up mentally and physically healthy and have a full chance of reaching their potential.
 4

-the shift into W.E.L.l.
+the shift into well-being

-The Flourishing 4
+The Flourishing 5

-Outcomes of Empowerment Education
+Outcomes of new-paradigm learning

 Explore picture front page ibmee website